Copyright © 2016

-MAKI Enterprise has released a new version of its multilingual email software, Magellan 1.8.1, which adds full support for Right-to-Left language processing for Hebrew and Arabic languages, support searches when using Sherlock's "Find By Content,\" Unicode 3.0 support and dozens of other minor improvements and bug fixes.
+MAKI Enterprise has released a new version of its multilingual email software, Magellan 1.8.1, which adds full support for Right-to-Left language processing for Hebrew and Arabic languages, support searches when using Sherlock\'s \"Find By Content,\" Unicode 3.0 support and dozens of other minor improvements and bug fixes.

 Eric Hancock writes about a potential issue with OS X, which has caused data loss under OS X: \"Twice since I got OS X, my system has become unbootable after leaving a CD in the drive during a reboot.
 Each time this happened, I rebooted OS X with a plain old data CD in the drive.
 After several long minutes of spinning beach ball, the disk with a question mark icon appeared.
 Disk First Aid says that there are \"Keys out of order.\" Each time I had to reinstall OS X. Apple tech support didn\'t have any ideas what caused this, or how to recover the disk or its data.
-This happened on a 'bronze' PowerBook G3, 256 Meg of RAM, stock 12 gig drive.\"
+This happened on a \'bronze\' PowerBook G3, 256 Meg of RAM, stock 12 gig drive.\"

 IDG World Expo has announced that Macworld Expo New York in July will feature a Special Interest Boulevard.
 The Boulevard, first introduced at Macworld Expo San Francisco in January, features up to 100 exhibitors and focuses on digital media, small business products, sci-tech, education, and 3D/animation.
 IDG said the section was a huge hit at Macworld Expo SF.

 Last week\'s Plugfest in Tokyo, one of a series of events designed to ensure interoperability between FireWire devices, was attended by Apple, Microsoft, Sony, Texas Instruments, and others.
 During the event\'s \"Grand Melee,\", 47 different FireWire devices were linked onto a single network, up from 36 different network-connected devices during the Fall 2000 plugfest.
 The next plugfest is scheduled for August 5-7 at the Embassy Suites in Bellevue, Washington.

 SearchWare Solutions has released a public preview of an OS X native version of Pix Lite PR1, its QuickTime-based media viewer with slideshow and movie presentation functions as well as integrated AppleScript support.
 The $15 shareware is available as 30-day demo.

 Greg Landweber\'s SmoothType 2.3.3 improves kerning, fixes problems with Internet Explorer, DreamWeaver, and BBEdit, and prevents its shareware reminder from appearing during the initial trial period in his $10 shareware for on-screen font smoothing.

 LaCie announced \"the first\" external, FireWire DVD-R/CD-RW combo drive.
 Due in June, the drive will record DVD-R at 2x speeds and read DVD-R media at 6x speeds.
 The mechanism also features a 8x4x24x CD-RW for compatibility with CD-R media.
 The $1000 drive will ship with either a FireWire or SCSI-3 interface along with Adaptec Toast 4.1.2.
 LaCie also offers 4.7GB DVD-R General media for $15.

 ATTO will debut ATTO ExpressStripe for Mac OS X RAID software package at NAB 2001 in Las Vegas, Nevada.
 ExpressStripe allows Mac users to create and manage standard and RAID 0 volumes for external and internal SCSI storage.

 eWeek\'s Herb Bethoney suggests, as several editorials have done before, that Apple should help developers bring the open-source Darwinthe core of Apple\'s Mac OS Xto X86-based PCs, such as those from Intel and AMD. \"Face it, it\'s still an X86 world.
 By updating its Rhapsody tools for X86 machines and making them available to developers, Apple can instantly broaden its base of potential users.\"